pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 over all dependencies. **sboinstall** will offer to install any non-installed dependencies in the build queue, taking blacklisted scripts and optional dependency specifications in [sbotools.hints(5)](sbotools.hints.5.md) into account.
-This program will not handle circular dependencies.
+If circular dependencies are detected, the script will exit with an error message.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboinstall** will offer to run them prior to building.
 If the *README*